fathualrozak/damtour-project/readme.md

  4. $ gulp

  Installation:
   1. Put project on server e.g. htdocs/damtour-project
   2. On project root dir run : $ composer install then composer update (all dependency will be installed)
+  3. Then run $ gulp
- 3. Setting up your database configuration on .env file
+  4. Setting up your database configuration on .env file
- 4. Last, run $ php artisan migrate
+  5. Last, run $ php artisan migrate